Remote Learning and Accessibility

 Please know that we are committed to ensuring that all students have full access to all aspects of their courses.
 If you encounter a barrier to your full participation please contact us at email@example.com or 207-786-6222.

-Students who are not currently registered with Accessible Education and Student Support can still request accommodations.
-The process to request an accommodation will remain the same, although staff will meet with students virtually or over the phone.
+Students who are not currently registered with Accessible Education and Student Support can request accommodations by following the process to request an accommodation.

 Information Regarding Specific Accommodations

 The below are considerations for online learning with regard to the most common academic accommodations at Bates.
 If you have concerns or questions about these or other accommodations please contact us at at firstname.lastname@example.org or 207-786-6222.

 - If students are given a timed assessment via Lyceum, the instructor will adjust the allotted time according to the your approved accommodation